-The simplest user name/password authentication returns a tokenId that applications can present as a cookie value for other operations that require authentication.
-The type of tokenId returned varies depending on whether stateless sessions are enabled in the realm to which the user authenticates:
+After a successful authentication, AM returns a tokenId object that applications can present as a cookie value for other operations that require authentication.
+This object is a session token-a representation of the exchange of information and credentials between AM and the user or identity.

+The type of tokenId returned varies depending on where AM stores the sessions for the realm to which the user authenticates:

-- If stateless sessions are not enabled, the tokenId is an AM SSO token. - If stateless sessions are enabled, the tokenId is an AM SSO token that includes an encoded AM session.
+- If CTS-based sessions are enabled, the tokenId object is a reference to the session state stored in the CTS token store. - If client-based sessions are enabled, the tokenId object is the session state for that particular user or identity.

-Developers should be aware that the size of the tokenId for stateless sessions-2000 bytes or greater -is considerably longer than for stateful sessions-approximately 100 bytes.
-For more information about stateful and stateless session tokens, see "Session Cookies".
+Developers should be aware that the size of the tokenId for client-based sessions-2000 bytes or greater-is considerably longer than for CTS-based sessions-approximately 100 bytes.
+For more information about session tokens, see "Session Cookies".